Cambridge Community Field Teacher

 The following items are representative of the position, including but not limited to:

-- Facilitate/lead groups of 10-15 program participants in hands-on, outdoor, nature-based learning experiences at our Metro West sanctuaries and through outreach to schools and community organizations.
+- Facilitate/lead groups of 10-15 program participants in hands-on, outdoor, nature-based learning experiences.

-- Work with Education Coordinators to develop and deliver nature-based educational programs to schools, after school programs, community groups and families.
+- Work with Education Coordinators to develop and deliver nature-based educational programs for community groups and families.

 - Monitor program participants in all types of outdoor environments and ensure the safety and comfort of all participants.